cblair/twitter_searcher/README.md

     * "nasa"
     * "open source"

-The data that is returned is a list of tweets, with each element in the list a column in the tweet data:
+The JSON data in the response is a list of tweets, with each element in the list a column in the tweet data:

     {